kikeuf/chirpstack-simulator/README.md

   # token can be generated using the login API endpoint.
 In the near-future
   # it will be possible to generate these tokens within the web-interface:
   # https://github.com/brocaar/chirpstack-application-server/pull/421
+  # A token is valid only for 48 hours and need to be refreshed
   jwt_token="PUT_YOUR_JWT_TOKEN_HERE"

+  # Credentials to use for http requests on chirpstack api
+  # Chirpstack-simulator will try to retrieve the jwt_token by this way to avoid manual refresh
+  # if it doesn't manage the jwt_token specified above will be used instead
+  username="PUT_USERNAME_TO_CONNECT_TO_API"
+  password="PUT_PASSWORD_TO_CONNECT_TO_API"

   # Server.
   #
   # This must point to the external API server of the ChirpStack Application